School Program Registration Opens Feb 3rd, 2026 at 10am

 Book a School Program

 Please note our group size maximums, reservation policy, and cancellation policy.
 This information can be found on our Teacher Resources page and in the registration form.
-LPS waivers must be completed prior to participation in the program.

 Searching Availability…